hazendaz/base-parent/README.md

 `checks` - Runs checkstyles, pmd, findbugs, and jacoco.
 Additionally, if you would like a sonar push when finished simply uncomment sonar within this profile.

 `compression` - Runs compression against all contained html, css, and javascript.
+Requires existance of compression.xml file to activate.

+`format` - Runs eclipse formatting using spaces rather than tabs and 120 rather than 80 character lines.
+Requires existance of format.xml file to activate.

 `sort` - Runs a sort against your pom configuration helping to keep projects aligned.